mafortin/mprage-like/README.md

 This code is under Apache 2.0 licensing.
 If you use it in a publication, please cite the following paper:

-**This repository contains the code related to a submission that is still under review.**
+**This repository contains the code related to an accepted manuscript to Magnetic Resonance in Medicine to be published soon.**

 If you have any question regarding the usage of this code or any suggestions to improve it, you can contact us at: marc.a.fortin@ntnu.no